MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-marketo.md

 1. Choose who can use this connection.
 If you take no action, the default will be Administrators.
 For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).

 1. Enter your **[Marketo client ID, Client secret, and REST Endpoint Hostname](https://developers.marketo.com/rest-api/authentication/)**.
+2. Note: the REST Endpoint Hostname needs to be entered without the https:// infront of the hostname, and look like this XYZ-XYZ-XYZ.mktorest.com

 1. Select **I agree** to confirm the **Data privacy and compliance** and select **Connect** to initialize the connection to Marketo.